Senhouse Museum in Maryport – The Frontier of the Roman Empire

 “Museums are our national memories…they are our history, our roots, our country – not just a bunch of useless flotsam.” says Lord Bragg

 Senhouse Museum in Maryport.
 Don’t be deceived by the size of this tiny museum that overlooks the Irish Sea and the Solway Firth.
-It sits on one of the largest and most important archeological sites in Europe.
+It sits on one of the largest and most important archaeological sites in Europe.
 The Roman fort of Aluna, which housed well over 1,000 Roman soldiers and was adjacent to Maryport’s substantial and prosperous civilian settlement.
 The site is still being excavated by teams of archaeologists from Newcastle University.

 In a recent BBC Radio 4 broadcast, Lord Bragg had these words to say about this tiny but special museum.
 “This museum hosts one of the most important collections of Roman artefacts in Europe including more Roman alters than anywhere outside Italy.
 There’s a certain stone with a Celtic head on one side and a serpent on the other.
 Another serpent winds its way around a spectacularly engorged member, and there’s a Roman fortress entrance.